FCE300/stylus_HideYouTubeMembersOnly/README.md

 ## What is a Stylus

-It's a browser extension that allows you to use CSS to modify the appearance of webpages
+It's a browser extension that allows you to use CSS to modify the appearance of webpages.
+It's a fork of Stylish, and I recommend it over Stylish because apparently there were data leak and privacy issues or something.
+This code might still work if you choose to use Stylish though

 ## How do I install it